tdebatty/jinu/README.md

-# jinu
+# JINU
-Java algorithm evaluation framework.
+A java algorithm evaluation framework.
+JINU Is Not a Unit testing framework.

 Jinu is an attempt at promoting reproducible research.
 It allows Java developpers to easily:
 * check the influence of input parameters on an algorithm